First Government House, Sydney: History

 This first government house was extended and repaired by the following eight Governors.
 The building was adapted quickly to the Australian climate.
-A verandah was added by Governor King circa 1800, and a drawing room was added in a side wing in the same year.
+The verandah was extended by Governor King in 1802, along the side of the drawing room added in a side wing in the same year.
 By 1816 Francis Greenway was commissioned to construct a substantial extension and ballroom by Governor Macquarie, transforming Phillip's house into an Italianate cottage; the first such Italianate structure in the colony.
 Greenway designed a new wing of five rooms on the southern side and a new stable block.
 The stable block is now the Sydney Conservatorium of Music.
 Macquarie was responsible for prompting the construction of many of the colony's first permanent public buildings, and he attempted to build a replacement for the original Sydney Government House.
 Work on this was started by Greenway, but the project was not approved by the British government, and unlike the castle-like stables, commissioned in 1816, was never finished.

 The heritage-listed 1816 stables build by Greenway under Macquarie's direction still stand in the Botanic Gardens and form a facade for the Sydney Conservatorium of Music.
 The stables were built in the Gothic Picturesque architectural style with turrets, the building was described as a "palace for horses", and is a portrayal of the romantic vision of Macquarie and the British architectural trends of the time.
 It is the only example of a gothic building designed by Greenway still standing.
 The cost and apparent extravagance was one of the reasons Macquarie was recalled to Britain.
 The stables, located close to picturesque Sydney Harbour, reflect the building techniques and the range of materials and skills employed during the early settlement era.